Catch and Release Fishing

 In all cases, studies showed that the use of a "circle hook" rather than a "J" hook, or the use of "artificial" rather than "natural" bait resulted in a significant reduction in deep hooking.
 It can therefore be inferred that requiring the use of "circle hooks" with natural baits, or using "artificial" baits in a catch and release program would result in increased fish survival (16).

 Table 4 summarizes the effects of handling time, use of resuscitation, air exposure and playing time (the time spent landing the fish) on fish physiological stress.
 The data from these studies are based on previously established results that demonstrate that various forms of increased physiological stress contribute to fish mortality.
-Data are expressed by the author's determination of higher or lower physiological stress.
+Data are expressed by the initial study author's determination of higher or lower physiological stress.

 |Study #||Species||Study Variable||Data Type||Non-Optimal Type||Stress Amount||Optimized Type||Stress Amount||Stress Reduction Factor|